Zlatinsz/smack-omemo/documentation/omemo.md

 * decryption and encryption of OMEMO messages (single and multi user chat)
 * provides information about trust status of incoming messages
 * automatic publishing of bundle
-* automatic merging of incoming devicelist updates
+* automatic merging of incoming deviceList updates
 * ignores stale devices after period of inactivity
 * removes stale devices from device list after period of inactivity
 * automatic repair of broken sessions through ratchet update messages